Robert Gascoyne-Cecil, 3rd Marquess of Salisbury: Africa

 An Anglo-German agreement (1890) resolved conflicting claims in East Africa; Great Britain received large territories in Zanzibar and Uganda in exchange for the small island of Helgoland in the North Sea.
 Negotiations with Germany on broader issues failed.
-In January 1896 the reckless German Kaiser Wilhelm II escalated tensions in South Africa with his Kruger telegram congratulating Boer President Paul Kruger of the Transvaal for beating off the British Jameson Raid.
+In January 1896 German Kaiser Wilhelm II escalated tensions in South Africa with his Kruger telegram congratulating Boer President Paul Kruger of the Transvaal for beating off the British Jameson Raid.
 German officials in Berlin had managed to stop the Kaiser from proposing a German protectorate over the Transvaal.
 The telegram backfired, as the British began to see Germany as a major threat.
 The British moved their forces from Egypt south into Sudan in 1898, securing complete control of that troublesome region.
 However, a strong British force unexpectedly confronted a small French military expedition at Fashoda.
 Salisbury quickly resolved the tensions, and systematically moved toward friendlier relations with France.E.
 R. Turton, "Lord Salisbury and the Macdonald expedition."
-Journal of Imperial and Commonwealth History 5.1 (1976): 35-52.
+Journal of Imperial and Commonwealth History 5.1 (1976): 35–52.

 Second Boer War

 After gold was discovered in the South African Republic (called Transvaal) in the 1880s, thousands of British men flocked to the gold mines.
 Transvaal and its sister republic the Orange Free State were small, rural, independent nations founded by Afrikaners, who descended from Dutch immigrants to the area before 1800.
-The newly arrived miners were needed for their labour and business operations but were distrusted by the Afrikaners, who called them "uitlanders."
+The newly arrived miners were needed for their labour and business operations but were distrusted by the Afrikaners, who called them "uitlanders".
 The uitlanders heavily outnumbered the Boers in cities and mining districts; they had to pay heavy taxes, and had limited civil rights and no right to vote.
 The British, jealous of the gold and diamond mines and highly protective of its people, demanded reforms, which were rejected.
 A small-scale private British effort to overthrow Transvaal's President Paul Kruger, the Jameson Raid of 1895, was a fiasco and presaged full-scale conflict as all diplomatic efforts failed.